gary828828/Sticker-Recommender/README.md

 This is a project for 290 DataX(Spring 2020)

 ### Prerequisites
-1. Stickers
-Stickers we used were scraped from line offical stickers: https://store.line.me/stickershop/home/general/en
+1. Stickers we used were scraped from line offical stickers: https://store.line.me/stickershop/home/general/en
-2. Packages
-You must have Scikit Learn, Pandas (for Machine Leraning Model),Flask (for API) and virtualenv(for environment)installed.
+2. You must have Scikit Learn, Pandas (for Machine Leraning Model),Flask (for API) and virtualenv(for environment)installed.

 ### Project Structure
 This project has four major parts :